damianhakert/damianhakert.github.io/source/handbook/values/index.html.md

 ## Diversity

 The community consists of people from all over the world, with different backgrounds and opinions.
 We hire globally and encourage hiring in a diverse set of countries.
 We work to make everyone feel welcome and to increase the participation of underrepresented minorities and nationalities in our community and company.
-An example is our sponsorship of [diversity events](https://about.gitlab.com/2016/03/24/sponsorship-update/).
+For example our sponsorship of [diversity events](https://about.gitlab.com/2016/03/24/sponsorship-update/) and a [double referral bonus](https://about.gitlab.com/handbook/incentives/#referral-bonuses).

+1. **Culture fit is bullshit** we don't select new hires based on if they have the same culture as us or if we would like to have a drink with them.
+New hires should share our values but we want cultural diversity instead of cultural conformity and for example a [brogrammer](https://en.wikipedia.org/wiki/Brogrammer) atmosphere.
 1. **Don't bring religion or politics to work** We don't discuss religion or politics because it is easy to alienate people that have a minority opinion.
 Feel free to mention you attended a ceremony or rally, but don't mention the religion or party.
 1. **Quirkiness**: Unexpected and unconventional things make life more interesting.
 Celebrate and encourage quirky gifts, habits, behavior, and points of view.
 An example